 In 2018, the Supreme Court countered both the dominant political power of a single party majority government and social customs and practices that have excluded sections of the Indian population.
 In this series we highlight the 10 cases that shaped India in 2018.

 10. Special Status of Delhi (NCT v.
-UOI) – The 5 judge Bench of the Supreme Court unanimously decided that Chief Minister and not Lieutenant Governor is the executive head of Delhi Government.
+UOI) - The five-judge Bench of the Supreme Court unanimously decided that the Chief Minister and not the Lieutenant Governor is the executive head of Delhi Government.
 Hence, the LG is bound by the aid and advice of the Council of Ministers on all matters where the Delhi Assembly has the power to make laws.

 9. Cow Vigilantism (Tehseen Poonawalla v.
 UOI) - The Court stepped in to address the menace of vigilantism by issuing a slew of guidelines, including recommending the Parliament to create an Anti-Lynching Law.

-6. Decriminalisation of Adultery (Joseph Shine v.
-UOI) – Section 497 IPC was a penal provision dealing with adultery.
-Under it, a man who had consensual sexual intercourse with the wife of another man, without his consent, could be punished for committing Adultery.
+5. Decriminalisation of Adultery (Joseph Shine v.
+UOI) - Section 497 IPC was a penal provision dealing with adultery.
+Under it, a man who had consensual sexual intercourse with the wife of another man, without his consent, could be punished for committing adultery.
 Married women had penal immunity from the law.

-The Supreme Court in a 5 judge-bench unanimous decision struck down Section 497 IPC, thereby decriminalising adultery.
+The Supreme Court in a five-judge Bench unanimous decision struck down Section 497 IPC, thereby decriminalising adultery.
 It held that Section 497 is an archaic and paternalistic law, which infringes upon women’s autonomy and dignity.

 In response, five eminent citizens approached the Supreme Court under Article 32 of the Constitution, challenging the arrests of the five activists on 28th August 2018.
 They argued that the State had made the arrests arbitrarily to curb dissent and, thereby, violated the activists' constitutional rights to equality before the law, free expression and personal liberty.